web3validator/scriptsCosmoSDK/README.md

 chmod +x restakingRizon.sh
 ```

-3. Edit this script with your credentials -> DELEGATOR='Your delegator address'
+3. Edit this script with your credentials -> change these parameters: DELEGATOR='Your delegator address' ;
-VALIDATOR='Your validator address'
+VALIDATOR='Your validator address' ;
-PASWD='password from cli'
+PASWD='password from cli' ;
-DELAY=3600 #in secs - how often restart the script
+DELAY=3600 #in secs - how often restart the script ;
 ACC_NAME=YourWalleName

  ```bash
 nano restakingRizon.sh